H8X24A1/H8X24A1.github.io/setup/sparo-user-documentation.md

 # Available resources list

-Now you get shown a list of all current available rooms and workspaces of your enterprise.
+Now you get shown a list of all current available rooms and workspaces of your company.

 <img src="/images//images/hxa.io_sparo_list.png" width="200">